pylover/rpi-crosscompile/README.md

 # RPI cross compilation on ubuntu 20.04

-This is a simple guide and set of shell scripts to create a cross-compile environment for rpi3 on Ubuntu-20 using croostool-ng.
+This is a simple guide and set of shell scripts to create a cross-compile environment for rpi3 and rpi1 on Ubuntu-20 using croostool-ng.

 **Warning**: These stuff was made for advanced linux users, (who knows what they doing).